dworznik/gh-issue-sync/README.md

 - `123-fix-login-bug.md`
 - `T1-new-feature.md`

-The slug is for readability only—the tool identifies issues by the number prefix.
+The slug is for readability only, the tool identifies issues by the number prefix.

 ## Conflict Handling